Jonas Gemmer: Return to Horsens

 After a trial with Horsens, the club announced on 27 August 2019, that they had signed a three-year contract with Gemmer.
 He was immediately loaned out to newly promoted Danish 1st Division club Kolding IF to regain match fitness after his anterior cruciate ligament injury.
 On 4 January 2020, Kolding announced that Gemmer had been recalled by Horsens after the loan spell.

 After 103 appearances for Horsens, in what was his third stint at the club, he left at the end of the 2022–23 season.

 Hvidovre

 Following Horsens' relegation to the 2023–24 Danish 1st Division, Gemmer joined newly promoted Danish Superliga club Hvidovre IF.
 The duration of the contract was not disclosed.
 He made his debut for the club on 21 July 2023, in a Danish Superliga match against his former club, Midtjylland.

 On 13 June 2025, it was confirmed that Gemmer, who made 48 appearances for Hvidovre IF, would leave the club at the end of the month, as his contract was also set to expire.

+ÍA Akraness

+In July 2025, Gemmer joined Icelandic Besta deild karla club ÍA Akraness on a deal until the end of 2027.

+On 11 September 2025, the club announced that Gemmer was not part of the matchday squad ahead of a match against Breiðablik, as he was forced to travel to Denmark for personal reasons.
+On 23 October 2025, the club then announced that Gemmer had had his contract terminated.

+FC Helsingør

+On 2 February 2026, Gemmer joined Danish 2nd Division club FC Helsingør on a free transfer.